garybernhardt/base/README.md

 ## DESCRIPTION:

 People love Base classes!
 They have tons of methods waiting to be used.
-Just check out ActiveRecord::Base's method list:
+Just check out `ActiveRecord::Base`'s method list:

     >> ActiveRecord::Base.methods.length
     => 530

 But why stop there?
 Why not have even more methods?
-In fact, let's put EVERY METHOD on one Base class!
+In fact, let's put *every method* on one Base class!

 So I did.
 It's called Base.
 Just subclass it and feel free to directly reference any class method, instance method, or constant defined on any module or class in the system.
 Like this: